Home Early

 White Rabbit - I never dreamed I'd ever play this song again!

-Finally, they found Buddy Haney.
+Finally, they found Buddy Haney, their original bassist.
 It was a little awkward, because what are you gonna do with two bass players?
-Luckily, most bassists know enough guitar to play rhythm, so that's how we proceeded.
-Buddy and I switched off between bass and rhythm guitar.
+Luckily, most bassists know enough guitar to play rhythm, so Buddy and I switched off between bass and rhythm guitar.
+It was fun playing guitar in a band again after decades of bass.

 The Germany deal kept getting postponed, but finally, in the Spring of 2005, we got a firm date.
-Unfortunately, that date happened to be the day before Rosh Hashanah.
+BUT ... that date happened to be the day before Rosh Hashana.
 I would not be able to get back from Germany in time to lead services in Columbia, Missouri.
-So, I bowed out; they had Buddy Haney now, and they would do just fine without me.
+I bowed out; they had Buddy Haney now, and they would do just fine without me.
 The band DID go to Germany and, according to Johnny, had a great time.

 I had a lot of fun, rediscovered some dormant playing styles, and met a very nice group of people.